 - Compare your social media presence to that of other political parties

-- Identify which topics you discuss most on social media and whether they are resonating with the public
+- Identify which topics you discuss most on social media and whether they resonate with the public

 - Audit your posts for accuracy and make sure all information derive properly